Security Deposit Laws in Colorado

 What happens if the landlord misses the deadline in Colorado?

 Missing the deadline has real consequences for landlords in Colorado.
-Under the statute, the penalty is: 3x wrongfully withheld amount plus attorney's fees for willful violations.
+Under the statute, the penalty is: Treble (3x) the wrongfully withheld amount plus reasonable attorney's fees and court costs for willful violations.
+Landlord bears the burden of proving withholding was not wrongful.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 30 days, you likely have a strong case in small claims court.